The Aduro LED light therapy face mask is the 4th mask we reviewed (yes, we’re a bit obsessed) and the second one we tried for at least 30 days.

 It was extremely easy to use.
 I fully charged it with the USB cable, and the charging lasted for 4 treatments each time.

-I only strapped it on my face, chose the treatment from the controller, and usually proceeded to do my dishes (or just resting on the sofa).
+I only strapped it on my face, chose the treatment from the controller, and usually proceeded to do my dishes (or just rest on the sofa).

 The mask leaves the skin slightly warm (in a pleasant way), especially if you use the treatment that includes infrared light therapy (which is experienced as heat).